How To Open a Retail Store in 10 Steps

 Marketing

-After computing the startup costs for your boutique or retail space, you should create a business plan to finance your business.
-There are various new-business financing methods to explore when you are determining how to fund your retail store.
-Here are four things to think about when considering a loan offer:
+After calculating the startup costs for your boutique or retail space, you should create a business plan to finance your business.
+There are various new-business financing methods to explore when you’re determining how to fund your retail store, so it’s worth taking the time to understand the different types of financing available to you.

 When you first register your business or company, you need to decide on the business structure (i.e., sole trader, partnership, company).
 Remember that registering your business name does not give you legal protection on your trademark – you’ll need to register that separately as your intellectual property.

-And if you’re struggling with the new jargon that comes with a new industry, check out our retail dictionary.
+And if you’re struggling with the jargon that comes with a new industry, check out our retail dictionary.

 Do you need a brick-and-mortar location?